Kizil Caves: "Cave of the Hippocampi" (Cave 118, 300–350 CE)

 The Cave of the Hippocampi (Cave 118) was visited and photographed by the Third German Expedition of 1906–1907, and by the French expedition of Paul Pelliot in 1907.
 Large portions of the murals were removed and sent to Germany, especially by von Le Coq in 1914, who removed the lunettes and the sides of the vault.

-The cave consists of a rectangular room (3.6 x 4.8 meters), the entrance being on the long side, and the ceiling of which forms a transverse barrel vault.
+The cave consists of a rectangular room (3.6 x 4.8 meters; 12 x 15 feet), the entrance being on the long side, and the ceiling of which forms a transverse barrel vault.
 In front of the cave, which is accessible through a door, there used to be an equally wide open space, perhaps adorned with paintings, with remains of a pyramid roof.
-The two rooms are separated by a 1-meter-thick wall.
+The two rooms are separated by a 1-meter (3 foot) thick wall.
 The model for this kind of vaulted cave can be found in Bactria at Kara Tepe, dating from the 2nd-3rd century CE.

-In the middle of the back wall of the main cella stands a large painting (3.42 m wide and 2.16 m high), with an unidentified scene of a King with attendants, possibly "The skill and music in the heavenly palace" (天宫伎乐).
+In the middle of the back wall of the main cella stands a large painting (3.42 metres; 135 inches wide and 2.16 metres; 85 inches high), with an unidentified scene of a King with attendants, possibly "The skill and music in the heavenly palace" (天宫伎乐).
 The attitudes and postures of the figures remind the reliefs of 3rd–4th century CE Nagarjunakonda.
 A king is seated at the center, with numerous attendants surrounding him, especially a near-naked woman seated to his left.
 They wear heavy round earrings with a central rosette design.
 The modeling of the faces reminds of the statuary of Hadda in Gandhara.
 The picture is elaborately framed by five successive decorative borders with naturalistic vine rinceau, suggestive of Roman art.

 The colors of the murals are various shades of brown, with smatterings of light green, but no blue, defining the so-called "orange and green" style.
 The center of the ceiling has motifs of the sun and moon, two monks, and a bird flying with a human figure in its claws.
 The sides of the ceiling are composed of diamond-shaped mountains, around which are naturalistic motifs of humans, animals, lakes and trees, a possibly Near-Eastern design which was generally adopted in later caves at Kizil.
 A band of fantastic animals separated the ceiling from the side walls.
 The general style appears to be early, and possibly derived from Kashmir and Cave 24 at Bamiyan.